Skip to content

-Timeline - EU migration policy
+Timeline - EU migration and asylum policy

 The following timeline gives an overview of the key developments in the work of the Council and the European Council to build an EU response to migratory pressures.